Creative Insight Council (CIC)

 How is the CIC different?

-The CIC works within the system to gain better results, while the Wisdom Council Process promises to transform the system.
+The CIC works within the system to gain better results, while as an ongoing process the Wisdom Council promises to transform the system to where “We the People” take ultimate responsibility.

 See the chart comparing the tools of Deliberative Democracy with those of Wise Democracy.
 Also see the chart examining how the CIC measures up to the twelve principles of the Wisdom Council Process.